NCAR/DART/docs/pages/Getting_Started.md

 similar to the advice for a simple model: read the value from the namelist or return a fixed time as appropriate.

-:dart: *NOTE*: since the model will not be advanced by DART, the value returned here is irrelevant except for user information purposes.
+*NOTE*: since the model will not be advanced by DART, the value returned here is irrelevant except for user information purposes.

 For the remaining routines, we give the following implementation suggestions: